creative-tutorials/pickfriend/README.md

 Copyright © 2020 Pick DEV.
 All rights reserved.

 ## Built with

 [Next.js by **Vercel**](https://nextjs.org)

 #

 ## ℹ Information

-This project was built and designed by a student.
+This project was built and designed by a [treasurealekhojie](https://github.com/creative-tutorials) a student and a full stack web developer.